Easy ways to Find the Key of Any Song on your Musical Instruments

-These are the Techniques to Score, Fine or Get the Key of any Song on Piano, Guitar, Ukulele, Saxophone and Keyboard .
+These are the Techniques to Score, Fine or Get the Key of any Song on Piano, Guitar, Ukulele, Saxophone, and Keyboard.

-We’ve all had issues with getting the key of a particular song.
+We’ve all had issues with getting the key to a particular song.
 All beginners usually face this problem and it is quite sad to see people go through this same problem over and over again.

 I remember my first day of playing at a church service.
-As a typical Nigerian instrumentalist, you have to play the hymn song, the worship, the praises and then the choir ministration.
+As a typical Nigerian instrumentalist, you have to play the hymn song, the worship, the praises, and then the choir ministration.
 So you are required to play in all of these episodes.
 So if you’re still having problems with getting the key of your songs, that means you are definitely going to be playing garbage throughout the service or program.

 Definition of A Key?

 Before we get into the tips for finding a key, we’ll need to understand what a key is.
 A key is simply a tonal center, a note, or a focal point for a song.
-There are twenty four keys, all made up of different notes, and starting and ending on different notes.
+There are twenty-four keys, all made up of different notes, and starting and ending on different notes.
 In this lesson, we’ll mainly be focusing on one key.

 NOTE: Make sure you understand your major and minor scale.